Recipe Scaling

 - Temperature management: Large pots take longer to heat and cool, affecting timing

-- Fermentation timing: More dough in a container ferments differently due to heat retention — adjust yeast or temperature
+- Fermentation timing: More dough in a container ferments differently due to heat retention.
+Adjust yeast or temperature

 - Prep time: Vegetable prep scales linearly but cooking time does not; plan accordingly

 For meal prep at 4× or more, consider cooking the base recipe multiple times rather than one massive batch.
+After testing both approaches with a chicken tikka masala, I found that two separate batches produced better results than one giant pot where the bottom scorched before the top reached temperature.

 Scaling bread and pizza dough